kantium/Invoice-LaTeX/README.md

   - Einzahlungsschein (DE)
   - Polizza di versamento (IT)

-You can choose between Bank or Post version
+You can choose between Bank or Post version and CHF or Euro currency.

 You must own a licence for use fonts included (OCR and Calibri).